-“I perceived clearly that I was participating in a truly significant historic event in which a consensus had been reached as to the supreme value of the human person, a value that did not originate in the decision of a worldly power, but rather in the fact of existing—which gave rise to the inalienable right to live free from want and oppression and to fully develop one’s personality.
+“I perceived clearly that I was participating in a truly significant historical event in which a consensus had been reached as to the supreme value of the human person, a value that did not originate in the decision of a worldly power, but rather in the fact of existing—which gave rise to the inalienable right to live free from want and oppression and to fully develop one’s personality.
 In the Great Hall…there was an atmosphere of genuine solidarity and brotherhood among men and women from all latitudes, the like of which I have not seen again in any international setting.”

-There have been many times when we have wondered if our decision to put human rights at the centre of Montville Coffee's decision-making framework would make any difference at all.
-What we have learned is that taking an action in solidarity with another human being especially in difficult times creates a ripple effect.
+There have been many times when we have wondered if our decision to put human rights at the center of Montville Coffee's decision-making framework would make any difference at all.
+What we have learnt is that taking an action in solidarity with another human being especially in difficult times creates a ripple effect.
 When we started our business nearly 20 years ago, Fairtrade Organic Coffee was not yet available in Australia.
 Certainly, B-Corporations, a global community of businesses competing to be the best IN the world had not yet become a force for good.

 We really want to encourage you to take action on any subject you feel passionate about.
 If we are looking to serve others positively; it does have value, it does have merit and it does change the society in which we live.

 For more great stories delivered to your in-basket join our community.
-Our Newsletter sign up is in the footer.